Phyllis Haver

 Phyllis Maude Haver (January 6, 1899 – November 19, 1960) was an American actress of the silent film era.

 Early life

-Haver was born in Douglass, Kansas to James Hiram Haver and Minnie Shanks Malone.
+Haver was born in Douglass, Kansas, on January 6, 1898, to James Hiram Haver and Minnie Shanks Malone.
+Her father was a farmer and an oilman.
 When she was young, her family moved to Los Angeles, California.
+(Another source says that her parents separated when she was 8 years old, and she and her mother went to California.
+She grew up in her maternal grandmother's home in Los Angeles.)
 Haver attended Los Angeles Polytechnic High.
 After graduating, she played piano to accompany the new silent films in local theaters.